 MFA Registration

-Registering your computer account for Multi-Factor Authentication (MFA) adds an extra layer of security beyond your username and password.
+Registering your UFV account for Multi-Factor Authentication (MFA) adds an extra layer of security, protecting your UFV account from unauthorised access.

 Once enrolled, MFA also gives you the ability to reset your own password using Microsoft's self-service password reset (SSPR).

-2. Sign in with your UFV computer account.
+2. Sign in with your UFV student email address.

 Method instructions